adunderground/pizza-pass/README.md

-# 🍕 Pizza Pass Tracker
+# 🍕 &PizzaPass

-A fun, bold React SPA to track the &Pizza Pass deal between Archie and Charles, calculating savings in real-time with a funky, modern interface.
+A bold, modern React SPA to track the &Pizza Pass deal between Archie and Charles, calculating savings in real-time with a striking, high-contrast interface inspired by STFU Agency's bold design aesthetic.

 ## 🎯 Project Overview